cindy123jl/bootstrap4_project/README.md

 # Bootstrap

  Here I show how I can utilize the front-end framework bootstrap to create a webpage for a movie theater.
-Using html, javascript and css
+Using Html, Javascript and CSS